 Acme Nut Whiffle Tree 5661

 The whiffle tree is the threaded rod mounted in the bottom of the pop up.
-A draw bar runs up and down the rod, and pulls or release the lift cables.
+A draw bar runs up and down the rod, and pulls or releases the lift cables.

 Plastic delrin nut / acme screw whiffle tree.
 Your original Coleman or Fleetwood whiffle tree may have a white plastic nut at the center of the draw bar.